Jinkx Monsoon: Stage and cabaret career

-In January 2013, Monsoon played Hedwig in the Moore Theatre's production of the rock musical Hedwig and the Angry Inch.
-Balagan reprised the production in December 2013 for a week long run with Monsoon and the original cast/production team.
-In June 2013, she played Velma Von Tussle in the Seattle Men's Chorus/5th Avenue Theatre's production of the musical Hairspray.
+In January 2013, Hoffer portrayed Hedwig in the Moore Theatre's production of Hedwig and the Angry Inch.
+The following June, she played Velma Von Tussle in a concert staging of Hairspray presented by the Seattle Men's Chorus and the 5th Avenue Theatre.
+Later that year, Balagan Theatre revived its production of Hedwig and the Angry Inch for a limited engagement with Hoffer and the original cast.